pureinvoices/web/README.md

 Pure Invoices is designed to simplify your billing process.
 Simple, direct, and effective – invoicing done right.
 Learn more at [pureinvoices.com](https://pureinvoices.com).

-## Developer Information

-### Husky Pre-Commit Hooks

-We have Husky set up to enforce pre-commit checks.
-These checks ensure that code and branch name is properly formatted before being committed.

-### Commitlint

-We use [Commitlint](https://commitlint.js.org/) to enforce conventional commit messages.
-This ensures that our commit history is readable and that semantic versioning can be applied.

 ## MVP Features

 **1. User Authentication** 🛠️